chipsalliance/Cores-VeeR-EL2/README.md

 <simulator> -  can be 'verilator' (by default) 'irun' - Cadence xrun, 'vcs' - Synopsys VCS, 'vlog' Mentor Questa
-               'riviera'- Aldec Riviera-PRO. if not provided, 'make' cleans work directory, builds verilator executable and runs a test. debug=1     -  allows VCD generation for verilator and VCS and SHM waves for irun option.
+               'riviera'- Aldec Riviera-PRO. if not provided, 'make' cleans work directory, builds verilator executable and runs a test. debug=1     -  allows VCD generation for verilator and VCS and SHM waves for irun option. assert=1    -  enables assertions in simulation runs (with simulators other than Verilator)
 <target>    -  predefined CPU configurations 'default' ( by default), 'default_ahb', 'typical_pd', 'high_perf'
 TEST        -  allows to run a C (<test>.c) or assembly (<test>.s) test, hello_world is run by default TEST_DIR    -  alternative to test source directory testbench/asm or testbench/tests